torvalds/linux/Documentation/block/capability.rst

 This file documents the sysfs file block/<disk>/capability

 capability is a hex word indicating which capabilities a specific disk supports.
-For more information on bits not listed here, see include/linux/genhd.h
+For more information on bits yest listed here, see include/linux/genhd.h

 GENHD_FL_MEDIA_CHANGE_NOTIFY